department-of-veterans-affairs/disability-max-ratings-api/README.md

 poetry run pytest
 ```

-## Contributing

-Follow steps for getting started above, then make your changes and submit a pull request.

 ## Building docs

 Swagger docs can be viewed by running the server [locally](#run-the-server-locally) and navigating to `http://localhost:8130/docs`.